 Economic Indicators of Pakistan in 2026: A Comprehensive Analysis

-1. Economic Output: Nominal vs. PPP
+1. Economic Output: Nominal GDP vs. PPP GDP

 2. GDP Per Capita

-3. Foreign and Domestic Loan
+5. Foreign and Domestic Loan Scenario

-4. Trade Sector (Exports & Imports)
+6. Trade Sector (Exports & Imports)

 When talking about Pakistan’s trade sector in the context of economic indicators of Pakistan, then exports of Pakistan are 32 billion dollars for the fiscal year 2024-2025, while imports are 58 billion dollars, and Pakistan is facing a trade deficit of 26 billion dollars.
 This trade deficit is huge.

-6. Employment Situation
+7. Employment Situation

 With reference to the economic Indicators of Pakistan, if I discuss the employment situation, then the unemployment rate in Pakistan is 7.1 %, reported by the Pakistan Bureau of Statistics (PBS) from the Labor Force Survey 2024–25.
-According to the Pakistan Bureau of Statistics total labor force in Pakistan is 77 million people (7 crore and 70 lakh).
+According to the Pakistan Bureau of Statistics, the total labor force in Pakistan is 77 million people (7 crore and 70 lakh).

-7. Poverty Situation
+8. Poverty Situation

-Poverty issue falls in one of the major economic Indicators of Pakistan.
+Poverty issue falls in one of the major economic indicators of Pakistan.
 The living standard of most of the People of Pakistan is very low, and they are facing severe poverty due to inflation, economic shocks, and natural disasters.

 According to the national poverty line, 25 % people fall below the poverty line.
 About 65 million (6 crore and 50 lakh) Pakistanis are estimated to be poor under the official national poverty measure.